Dkaban/UnitConverterApp/README.md

 ## Platform: Android

+The App was created using Android Studio using basic UI Elements (Spinners and TextViews).

 ### Functionality
 - Select the Temperature you want to convert from
 - Select the Temperature you want to convert to